 We informed OPD that we would continue our data analysis if requested, but that our initial review of the data had already made clear that OPD was not in compliance with Task 20.
 Moreover, we were unwilling to stop the audit without a finding, as we had already done this twice for this task.
 OPD agreed that we should not expend further resources analyzing the data and requested that we meet to further explain our findings.
 We met with OIG to explain our findings and discuss with them steps for improving compliance.
-OIG has already begun to oversee implementation of changes in patrol and OPD's tactical units that should improve OPD performance in this area.
+OIG began to oversee implementation of changes in patrol and OPD's tactical units.

-During this reporting period, OPD continued to work on monitoring span of control issues.
-Based on the significant police officer hiring that it has done this year, OPD's patrol division is now fully staffed and, as a result, is not always complying with span of control requirements for all units.
-The Department has identified one problem-solving squad that regularly exceeds the span of control requirements.
-OPD is engaged in discussions with the IMT regarding ways to resolve this issue.
-The IMT will continue to closely monitor this requirement and work with OPD to ensure an effective span of control.
+Based on the significant police officer hiring that it did last year, OPD's patrol division is now fully staffed and, as a result, was not always complying with span of control requirements for all units.
+The Department identified one problem-solving (PSO) squad that regularly exceeds the span of control requirements.
+OPD initiated discussions with the IMT regarding ways to resolve this issue, including requesting that PSO squads be exempted from the span of control requirements.
+The IMT advised OPD that it could not agree to this proposed solution due to the nature of the work engaged in by these squads and supervisory issues that have occurred in some of the squads.
+We encouraged OPD to come up with a plan to ensure adequate supervision of these squads.